 Alice left Palos Verdes Peninsula High School for college at UC San Diego.
 Alice’s parents discouraged her from learning to surf while she was going up.
 Her older brother introduced her to surfing while she lived in La Jolla, attending UCSD.
 Being in her early 20’s, she was free to learn to surf and took to it with a passion.
 “Surfing is my reason for being,” Alice said.
 If it weren’t for filmmaking, surfing is really what Alice would be doing every day.

 Alice Never, Ever Gave Up early in her Career

 After receiving her BFA degree from the University of California, San Diego, she became a still photographer.
 Shooting still photos for the music industry; Sony Music, Warner Brothers, and Geffen.

-To expand her creative vision into the film industry she started working in films by answering telephones.
-And pursuing a career in the motion picture world.
+To expand her creative vision into the film industry, she started working in films by answering telephones and pursuing a career in the motion picture world.
 Alice loves being behind the camera.
-She worked hard and beginning at the bottom, learning everything she could.
+She worked hard and began at the bottom, learning everything she could.
 After that, her film career followed an upward trajectory.

 ● 2001 the camera loader in “Follow” then as an assistant camera for “Behind Enemy Lines.”

 ● 2007 camera operator for “The Beyoncé Experience: Live.”